Krishna Raja Sagara: Dam

 Foundation Stone to dam was laid on 11 November 1911.
 The dam was built across the river Kaveri in 1924.
 It is the main source of water for the districts of Mysore.
 The water is used for irrigation in Mysore and Mandya, and it is the main source of drinking water for all of Mysore, Mandya and almost the whole of Bengaluru city, the capital of Karnataka.
 The water released from this dam flows into the state of Tamil Nadu and is stored in Mettur dam in the Salem district.

 Brindavan Gardens

 The Brindavan Gardens is a show garden that has a botanical park, with fountains, as well as boat rides beneath the dam.
+Brindavan gardens were built by Maharaja Jayachamarajendra Wadiyar.It was designed by German botanist Gustav Hermann Krumbiegel.

-Diwan Sir Mirza Ismail of Mysore planned and built the gardens in connection with the construction of the dam.
-KRS Dam was the first to install automated Crest gates during 1920, which was initiated by Sir.
+Diwan Sir Mirza Ismail of Mysore planned and built the gardens in connection with the construction of the dam.(citation needed) KRS Dam was the first to install automated Crest gates during 1920, which was initiated by Sir.
 Erwin who was British chief engineer.
 Display items include a musical fountain.
 Various biological research departments are housed here.

 Flora and fauna

-The landscape of the area represents a complexity of agricultural land, rural habitation, sparingly spread trees and patches of original vegetation at the close by Ranganathittu Wildlife Sanctuary, which attracts wide varieties of local and migrant birds.
+The landscape of the area represents a complexity of agricultural land, rural habitation, sparingly spread trees and patches of original vegetation at the close by Ranganathittu Bird Sanctuary, which attracts wide varieties of local and migrant birds.
 Nearly 220 species of birds have been recorded here in large numbers.